 With this type of question, the interviewer is checking your familiarity with basic frontend concepts, and once again looking to see that you have a systematic approach to the task.
 To answer this question, explain that the exact method used would depend on the type of website.
 You can then substantiate this with an example or possible solution—such as concatenating multiple style sheets.
 At the same time, make sure you demonstrate that you know that integrating multiple style sheets has an impact on page load time (more style sheets equals more HTTP requests).
 This shows that you’re not just thinking about the technology, but the user on the other side of it, too!
 An important quality for today’s web developers.

-So there you go—13 frequently asked interview questions for developers, answered!
-With a bit of preparation and rehearsal, you’ll be hoping you get asked these questions instead of dreading them.
+So there you go—13 frequently asked web developer interview questions, answered!
+With a bit of preparation and rehearsal, you’ll be hoping you get asked these instead of dreading them.
 If you’re interested in reading more about life as web developer, we suggest you check out these articles: